leohermet1/FBA_Clustering/README.md

 # FBA_Clustering

 ## Description
-This software compute and display the clusters that can be found between multiple patients matrices obtained by FBA (reaction-solution matrices).
+This package compute and display the clusters that can be found between multiple patients matrices obtained by FBA (reaction-solution matrices).

 ## Version
 1.0.0